 Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!

 With online banking, you don’t have to wait until Monday morning to open a new account.
 You can just log on from your couch on a Sunday afternoon to open a new account, apply for a loan, or even refinance a loan.

 Technology is allowing financial companies to change the entire banking experience and offer less traditional money management services.
-One of these new ways is SoFi Money®, a cash management account.
+One of these new ways is SoFi Checking and Savings®, an online bank account.

-With SoFi Money you can save, spend, and earn all in one product.
+With SoFi Checking and Savings you can save, spend, and earn all in one product.
 Plus, there are no account fees (subject to change).

-SoFi Money also gives you access to unique benefits, including a member discount on loans, career coaching, unemployment protection to temporarily pause loan payments, financial advisors, and community events such as happy hours, dinners, and networking events.
+SoFi Checking and Savings also gives you access to unique benefits, including a member discount on loans, career coaching, unemployment protection to temporarily pause loan payments, financial advisors, and community events such as happy hours, dinners, and networking events.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.